learn-co-curriculum/curriculum-guide-for-contractors/overview.md

 ## How Lessons are Organized

-Lessons can be organized into Units.
+Lessons can be organized into **Units**.
 While a unit can vary in length, at a minimum, they should contain at least two pieces of content (a Readme and a Lab).

-A series of units can be combined to form a Topic.
+A series of units can be combined to form a **Topic**.

-One or more connected Topics create a Track.
+One or more connected Topics create a **Track**.